 Filed under centre-periphery relations, constitutional amendments, devolution, economic processes, electoral structures, governance, historical interpretation, Indian Ocean politics, island economy, language policies, legal issues, politIcal discourse, power politics, Rajapaksa regime, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, the imaginary and the real, TNA, world events & processes

 In sadness, we record the passing away of Dr. Rajasingham Narendran, truly a Tamil intellectual in difficult times who did not let his ethnic sentiments distort his commitment to fact and realistic assessment.
 There cannot be a greater testament to his commitment to TRUTH than his terse description of the discovery of the rotting corpse sof his mother, brother and family aides after they had been killed by the IPKF in 1987 (repeated below in full to remind readers of their own frailties and the realities of war).

 “Naren,” alas, was man whom I met only once …. a man who traversed investigative paths far removed from his training and did so in the incisive ways expected in his specialist field.
 I borrow his familial details from the VALE recorded in COLOMBO TELEGRAPH where he was a contributor of informative articles.
 Continue reading

-Filed under accountability, British imperialism, disparagement, foreign policy, growth pole, historical interpretation, human rights, Indian Ocean politics, legal issues, modernity & modernization, politIcal discourse, power politics, security, Sinhala-Tamil Relations, slanted reportage, sri lankan society, UN reports, vengeance, world events & processes
+Filed under accountability, atrocities, citizen journalism, constitutional amendments, education, Eelam, ethnicity, governance, historical interpretation, human rights, indian armed forces, Indian Ocean politics, landscape wondrous, life stories, LTTE, modernity & modernization, NGOs, politIcal discourse, power politics, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, tolerance, world events & processes